Open Accessibility Menu

 Psychiatry Residency

-Part of Indiana University’s Southwest Indiana Consortium, the Psychiatry Residency at Vincennes enables collaboration among multiple teaching hospitals and residents, and provides a comprehensive broad-based education in clinical psychiatric diagnosis and treatment in a community setting.
-The curriculum in the Psychiatry Residency Program at Vincennes integrates residents with primary care physicians in state-of-the-art teaching hospitals and clinics throughout southern Indiana.
+Part of Indiana University’s Southwest Indiana Consortium, the Psychiatry Residency at Vincennes enables collaboration among multiple teaching hospitals and provides a comprehensive broad-based education in clinical psychiatric diagnosis and treatment in a community setting.
+Respecting the mind–body connection, the Psychiatry Residency Program at Vincennes offers clinical rotations in family medicine, internal medicine, and emergency medicine to complement residents' robust training in psychiatry and psychotherapy.
 With the program’s unique structure, residents are afforded opportunities in research, scholarship, didactics and educational support at Indiana University School of Medicine.

 Click here to learn more and to apply.